 Historically, having numbers as a headline has been proven to be an effective content marketing tactic.

-According to this older research study, the majority of people preferred a headline that has a number included into it:
+According to this older research study, the majority of people preferred a headline that has a number included in it:

 In email marketing, the magic behind including a number has been demonstrated by an A/B testing study from Campaign Monitor, that found that including a number in the subject line may increase your open rate by 57%.